Alex Hofmann

 Alexander Hofmann (born 25 May 1980) is a retired Grand Prix motorcycle racer, who now works on German television coverage of the sport.
 He is nicknamed 'The Hoff' in English-speaking countries, a nod to David Hasselhoff.

 Early years

-He successfully raced in Motocross in his early teens, before entering the German 125cc championship for the first time in 1995, and the European series alongside it a year later.
-In 1997 he was runner-up in the German series, and also started the German 125cc World Championship race as a wild card.
+Hofmann successfully raced in Motocross in his early teens, before entering the German 125cc championship for the first time in 1995, and the European series alongside it a year later.
+In 1997, he was runner-up in the German series, and also started the German 125cc World Championship race as a wild card.

-In 1998 he moved up to 250cc, winning every race in the German championship and also winning the European title, as well as coming 10th in a one-off in the 250cc World Championship.
-From 1999 to 2001 Hofmann was a regular in this series, although without taking a podium finish, and missing 8 races in 2000 due to injury.
+In 1998, Hofmann moved up to 250cc, winning every race in the German championship and also winning the European title, as well as coming 10th in a one-off in the 250cc World Championship.
+He was the first German to achieve both titles in his first season in the 250 cc class.
+Inspired by his childhood idol Loris Capirossi, he started with starting number 66.
+From 1999 to 2001, Hofmann was a regular in this series, although without taking a podium finish, and missing 8 races in 2000 due to injury.